Iamdungx/denigma-cracker/README.md

-# EnigmaCracker
+# DEnigmaCracker
-EnigmaCracker is a tool for brute forcing Crypto Wallets
+DEnigmaCracker is a tool for brute forcing Crypto Wallets sourced and developed from [yaron4u](https://github.com/yaron4u/EnigmaCracker) by me.
 ## ⚠️**Disclaimer**⚠️

 This script is developed for educational and research purposes only.